 This interactive tool has generated hundreds of comments for many of our previous and existing projects, including the Richmond Bicycle and Pedestrian Action Plan, Santa Clara County Active Transportation Plan, and the Contra Costa Active Transportation Plan.
 See SacStreetsforPeople.org for a current live example of an interactive input map.
 The maps can be brought to community meetings and pop-up workshops on iPads to encourage additional engagement from those without access to the internet.
+Alta will work with city staff to host the interactive map on the project website (link or embedded).

-Implementation Phase
+Recommendations Phase

 To provide opportunities for the public to refine project recommendations and inform the prioritization process, Alta will develop a second community map survey which will be distributed in the same manner as the first community survey.
 Feedback received will help inform the recommended improvements as well as the prioritization criteria to be used in the development of the final recommendations.
+Alta will work with city staff to host the interactive map on the project website (link or embedded).